lokithe5th/MHS/proposals/Genesis Proposal, 2022-03-02.md

 - The items outlined in the roadmap are the founder's responsibility until such a time when the responsibility can be transferred to the community.

 ## MHS First Primitive
-The first component required for experimenting with digitally native health systems is for a health professional to be able to prove they are a health professional.
+The first component required for experimenting with digitally native health systems, within the regenerative cryptoeconomics framework, is for a health professional to be able to prove they are a health professional.
 The MHS First Primitive must thus solve for identification and verification of health entities and their credentials through a code-based solution.

-See the files under protocols/First Primitive Development for further details.
+See the files under protocol/contracts for further details.